 \begin{proposition} Let $n\geq 4$.
 Let $\CC_n$ be a cycle poset, $\TT(\CC_n)$ be a family of rooted trees indexed by $\CC_n$, and $\P$ be the unicycle poset obtained from the grafting of $\TT(\CC_n)$ on $\CC_n$.
 The following three linear orders form a realizer of $\P$: {

 } \end{proposition}

-\begin{proof} It is straightforward to check that these linear orders are linear extensions of $\P$ (see \cref{fig:generalunicycle}).
-If we restrict these linear extensions respectively to the subposets considered in \cref{horizCn,vertCn}, we recover the realizers of these subposets.
+\begin{proof} It is straightforward to check that these linear orders are linear extensions of $\P$ (see Figure \ref{fig:generalunicycle}).
+If we restrict these linear extensions respectively to the subposets considered in Propositions \ref{horizCn} and \ref{vertCn}, we recover the realizers of these subposets.
 Let $p\in [2n]$.
 It suffices to prove the following incomparabilities

 Recall that $A_p$, $B_p$ and $C_p$ are linear extensions of $\T_p$.
 They appear in the linear extensions \eqref{compCnext1}, \eqref{compCnext2} and \eqref{compCnext4}, all in different ones.